 - Limited Government Funding: Projects, including P3 projects, that include a future revenue source may be constructed with limited or no governmental funding upfront.
 In fact, the I-495 & I-270 P3 Program has a goal to implement the Program at no net cost to the State.

 Is P3 the same as privatization?

-No. The state will retain ownership of the new facility and its highway improvements and be responsible to ensure the facilities meet its public function throughout the life of the agreement.
-When the agreement ends (typically 30 to 50 years), all the assets will be returned to the state in a pre-agreed condition.
+No. The State will retain ownership of the new facility and its highway improvements and be responsible to ensure the facilities meet their public function throughout the life of the agreement.
+When the agreement ends, all the assets will be returned to the State in a pre-agreed condition.

-How is the state allowed to select a P3 company concurrently with the National Environmental Policy Act (NEPA); doesn’t that mean you’ve already decided on a solution?
+How is the state allowed to select a private company using the P3 delivery model concurrently with the National Environmental Policy Act (NEPA); doesn’t that mean you’ve already decided on a solution?

 How does the private sector partner make its money?

 The private sector partner will receive its compensation through revenues generated from tolls.
 If the managed lanes do not create enough revenue to sustain the private sector's investment, the private sector investment will be at risk and non-recourse to the State.

 Is there the risk that the private sector partner or the project will go bankrupt?
 Would bankruptcy result in potential additional costs to the State?

 The private sector partner could go bankrupt during the term of the project.
 In such circumstances, bankruptcy would not give rise to any liability to the State for additional costs arising from the bankruptcy.